DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_primitive.md

 ## File
 Verify that a file value is interpretable as a file.
-Argument must be in valid directory format with a filename and extension.
+Argument must be in valid file format with a filename and extension.

 ### Example Usage
 ```{eval-rst}